Falsification-Based Robust Adversarial Reinforcement Learning: EXPERIMENTS

 \subsection{Environment}

 We set up a driving simulator based on the CommonRoad benchmark suite \cite{commonroad} and OpenAI Gym \cite{openaigym}.
-Since the goal of the agent is to learn the longitudinal driving behavior, our simulator contains only a straight lane of \SI{600}{m} length.
+Since the goal of the agent is to learn the longitudinal driving behavior, our simulator contains only a straight lane of \SI{600}{m}.
 An episode terminates if the leading vehicle reaches the end of the lane, the maximal time step \SI{500}{} is reached, a collision happens, or the ego vehicle drives in reverse.
-Both vehicles are driven according to a point-mass model, whose input is acceleration, which is sampled from the policy network.
-In order to assure that the scenario is solvable, the leading vehicle is initially at least as far away from the ego vehicle as the safe distance.
-We assume both vehicles have the same maximum deceleration $a_{\mathrm{max}}=\SI{10}{m/s^2}$.
-The safe distance is then computed according to \cite{safedistance} as
+Both vehicles are driven based on a point-mass model, whose input is acceleration, which is sampled from the policy network.
+To ensure that the scenario is solvable, the leading vehicle is initially at least as far away from the ego vehicle as the safe distance.
+We assume that both vehicles have the same maximum deceleration $a_{\mathrm{max}}=\SI{10}{m/s^2}$.
+Then, the safe distance is computed based on \cite{safedistance} as follows:

-where $v_{f}$ and $v_{l}$ are the velocities of the following and leading vehicles respectively, and $\delta$ is the reaction delay of the following vehicle.
-We use $\delta=0.3\,\si{s}$, as assumed by \cite{safedistance} for autonomous vehicles.
+where $v_{f}$ and $v_{l}$ denote the velocities of the following and leading vehicles, respectively, and $\delta$ is the reaction delay of the following vehicle.
+As assumed by \cite{safedistance}, we utilize $\delta=0.3\,\si{s}$ for autonomous vehicles.

-Without loss of generality, the initial position of the ego vehicle is fixed at $s_{\mathrm{ego}}=\SI{10}{m}$, whereas the initial position of the leading vehicle is either randomly sampled within the range $\left[ s_{\mathrm{ego}}+s_{\mathrm{safe}},\, s_{\mathrm{ego}} + s_{\mathrm{safe}} +40\right]$ or calculated by the falsification tool.
-Acceleration and initial velocity of the leading vehicle are either extracted from the selected HighD trajectories, or computed by the adversaries, i.e., in \eqref{eq:minrobustness} $\boldsymbol{x}_0$ corresponds to the initial position and velocity of the leading vehicle and $\boldsymbol{u}$ corresponds to the acceleration of the leading vehicle.
+Without loss of generality, the initial position of the ego vehicle is fixed at $s_{\mathrm{ego}}=\SI{10}{m}$, whereas the initial position of the leading vehicle is either randomly sampled within the range $\left[ s_{\mathrm{ego}}+s_{\mathrm{safe}},\, s_{\mathrm{ego}} + s_{\mathrm{safe}} +40\right]$ or calculated by applying the falsification tool.
+The acceleration and initial velocity of the leading vehicle are either extracted from the selected HighD trajectories, or computed by utilizing the adversaries, e.g., in \eqref{eq:minrobustness}, $\boldsymbol{x}_0$ corresponds to the initial position and velocity of the leading vehicle, and $\boldsymbol{u}$ corresponds to the acceleration of the leading vehicle.

-Since maintaining a safe distance to the leading vehicle is crucial for collision avoidance, the feature vector of the policy networks needs to provide all necessary information to calculate the safe distance in \eqref{eq:safe_distance}.
-Thus, we choose the feature vector for both systems as listed in Tab.~\ref{tab:feature}.
+Since maintaining a safe distance from the leading vehicle is crucial for avoiding collision, the feature vector of the policy networks should provide all the necessary information to calculate the safe distance in \eqref{eq:safe_distance}.
+Thus, we choose the feature vector for both systems as presented in Tab.~\ref{tab:feature}.

-The reward function of the protagonist of the braking assistance (BA) system is defined as:
+The reward function of the protagonist of the BA system is defined as follows: